 Gladstone Park SC is committed to improving the learning outcomes of all students, by acknowledging and catering for their diverse learning needs.
-A key element of this commitment is an emphasis on improving the learning outcomes for students with disabilities.
+A key element of this commitment is an emphasis on improving the learning outcomes for students with disabilities and additional needs.

-The integration of students with disabilities in schooling is beneficial to:
+The inclusion of students with disabilities in schooling is beneficial to: